September 2019 Market Report

-The European Central Bank continues to err on the cautious side regarding economic projections, although the German first quarter GDP growth figure was stronger than expected and the more recent May EU sentiment indicator posted the first month on month rise since June 2018.
-Political events largely featured the MEP elections during the month where the more extreme parties did not reach some of the forecast gains, although several of the mainstream centrist parties did lose ground to a mixture of nationalist, liberal and green movements.
-US market watchers continued to grapple with ongoing tariff discussions (China, Mexico -and prospectively Europe), Federal Budget concerns, Iranian sanctions, Venezuela, North Korean meeting stalemate and Trump’s personal issues (Mueller, etc).
-US economic data has indicated a solid trend although relatively buoyant first quarter GDP growth figures did include a large element of inventory building.
+The European Central Bank continues to err on the cautious side regarding economic projections, Mario Draghi giving strong hints of further help at the end July ECB meeting.
+At the time of writing Germany appears to be on the brink of a recession and calls for fiscal loosening are increasing.
+Political events have featured ECB appointments along with further signs of discontent in Germany and France, renewed Spanish election speculation and further Italian coalition division.
+US market watchers continued to grapple with ongoing tariff discussions (China, Mexico -and prospectively Europe,Japan), Federal Budget concerns, Iranian sanctions, Venezuela, North Korean meeting stalemate and Trump’s personal issues (Mueller, etc).
+US economic data has indicated a solid consumer trend although relatively buoyant first quarter GDP growth figures did include a large element of inventory building.
 Corporate results/forward looking statements have taken on a more cautious tone, especially related to tariff developments (actual or rumoured).
-Official interest rates were increased in December to a range of 2.25%-2.50% much as expected, but recent Fed minutes and statements, point to a more dovish stance.
-In the Far East, China flexed its muscles in response to Trump’s trade and other demands while relaxing some bank reserve requirements and contemplating other measures to help the slowing economy.
-Japanese economic data reflected a recent bout of natural disasters while Shinzo Abe consolidated his political position.
-At the Bank of Japan meeting, the current easier fiscal stance was reconfirmed, although the outlook for the planned VAT increase in the autumn is still unclear.
+Official interest rates were reduced 25bp on July 31st to a range of 2.0%-2.25% much as expected, and the accompanying statement left the door open for further adjustment.
+In the Far East, China flexed its muscles in response to Trump’s trade and other demands.
+Recent data releases pointed to 6.2% quarterly GDP growth, in line with lower expectations and featuring a relatively strong consumer contribution.
+Japanese economic growth was downgraded slightly to 0.8%, mainly on a weaker trade performance.
+The recent Upper House election result confirmed the LDP current strong position while at the Bank of Japan meeting, the current easier fiscal stance was reconfirmed.
+The VAT change, yet not confirmed, and further QE measures in line with major trading partners are being hotly debated.
+Relations between Japan and South Korea deteriorated.

-Aggregate world hard economic data continues to show 2019 expansion of around 3.0%, although forecasts of future growth have been reduced in recent months by all the leading independent international organizations.
-Very recent European and Chinese data MIGHT alleviate fears of a sharp slowdown.
+Aggregate world hard economic data continues to show 2019 expansion of around 3.0%, although forecasts of future growth continue to be reduced the leading independent international organizations.
+There appears to be a growing chorus of further action on the fiscal front e.g. infrastructure spending, as other instruments e.g interest rates may have limited potential from current levels.
 Fluctuating currencies continued to play an important part in asset allocation decisions, volatile sterling being a recent example, while some emerging market currencies have been exceptionally volatile e.g. Turkey.
-Movements in the $/Yuan are also taking on increasing significance.
+Movements in the $/Yuan are also taking on increasing significance

-US watchers will continue to speculate on the timing and number of interest rate moves during the 2019/2020 period while longer term Federal debt dynamics, election debate and trade” war” winners/losers (a moving target) will affect sentiment.
+US watchers will continue to speculate on the timing and number of further interest rate moves during the 2019/2020 period while longer term Federal debt dynamics, election debate and trade” war” winners/losers (a moving target) will affect sentiment.
 Corporate earnings growth will be subject to even greater analysis after a buoyant 2018, amidst a growing list of obstacles.
 Additional discussions pertaining to North Korea, Russia, Ukraine, Iran, and Trump’s own position could precipitate volatility in equities, commodities and currencies.
 In Japan market sentiment may be calmer after recent political and economic events although international events e.g. exchange rates and tariff developments, will affect equity direction.
+Economic data,has,if anything, been better than expected, a rare event at the moment!
 There is increasing speculation that China may announce more stimulative measures and key $/Yuan exchange rate levels are being watched closely.
-European investment mood will be tested by economic figures, EU Budget discussions, Italian bond spreads and the aftermath of the May MEP elections.
-It should also be remembered certain key European individual positions have yet to be decided.
+European investment mood will be tested by generally weakening economic figures and an increasingly unstable political backdrop

-Hard economic data and various sentiment/residential property indicators are expected to show that UK economic growth continues to be lack-lustre and any economic upgrade over current quarters appear extremely unlikely.
+Hard economic data (especially final GDP, corporate investment, exports) and various sentiment/residential property indicators are expected to show that UK economic growth continues to be lack-lustre and any economic upgrade over current quarters appear extremely unlikely.
 The UK Treasury and the MPC have both produced rather negative economic medium-term projections, whatever the Brexit outcome!
 It is highly likely that near term quarterly figures (economic and corporate) will be distorted (both ways), and general asset price moves will be confused, in my view, by a mixture of currency development, political machinations, international perception and interest rate expectations.
-Mark Carney has a dilemma!

 In terms of current recommendations,